Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - While the magic item is on your person, when you take the Dash action, you can make one weapon attack with the item at the start or conclusion of your movement.

 ### Immortality?
-A Legendary Hero has performed deeds worthy of legend.
-Their legend, will last forever.
+Starting at 22nd level, your deeds are immortalized in legend.
 As the legend is retold and spreads it strengthens the hero's legacy for each person that hears it.

 Any creature which knows the Resurrection or True Resurrection spell can cast the spell, targeting a repository of your legend (determined by the DM, usually a tome or epic) instead of the body of a dead creature as long as you are willing or dead.
 When they do so, a creature using your stat block is created in an unoccupied space within 5 feet of the repository.
 You can choose to take control of this creature, relinquishing control of your current character if applicable.
 If you choose to take control of this creature, up to one magic item integral to your legend appears with this creature.
 If the original item still exists, it is destroyed.

 ### Additional Attack
-Once per turn when you make a weapon attack, you can make an additional weapon attack.
+Starting at 23rd level, once per turn when you make a weapon attack, you can make an additional weapon attack.

 ### Mythic Ability Score Improvement
 At 23rd level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 These ASI options can increase a score over 20.